 Plus, this app has the ability to use both rear and front cameras of the smart-phone.
 The user just has to double tap on the screen to shift camera views while broadcasting.

 Google hangout has been the leader in ‘Live streaming’.
-Even though, it has added a lot of new features to its app, but it remains more of a chatting/ discussion forum app.
+Even though it has added a lot of new features to its app, but it remains more of a chatting/ discussion forum app.
 Why?
 Though there is no specific reason to it.
-The only point could be the way it had been branded like we would hardly have seen Google Hangout being used to watch a live match, though there is no reason why it cannot be used for the same.
+The only point could be the way it had been branded as we would hardly have seen Google Hangout being used to watch a live match, though there is no reason why it cannot be used for the same.

 So who will be the winner of this ‘Live Streaming’ race?

-As far as features are concerned, Periscope seems to be on top right now but Google being in the market for years, no one can beat its backend support as far as bandwidth and server readiness is concerned for live video streaming.
+As far as features are concerned, Periscope seems to be on the top right now but Google is in the market for years, no one can beat its backend support as far as bandwidth and server readiness is concerned for live video streaming.
 Facebook Live being new in the block still needs to be observed for its performance.

-But any one of three can beat the other two in a matter of just couple of months.
+But any one of three can beat the other two in a matter of just a couple of months.

-Having said that, do we really want to choose a winner, there are so many chatting platforms like whatsapp, hike, viber etc, so many social media platforms like facebook, twitter, google+ etc. today, so there can be multiple platforms in ‘live streaming’ too.
+Having said that, do we really want to choose a winner, there are so many chatting platforms like WhatsApp, hike, Viber, etc, so many social media platforms like facebook, twitter, google+, etc. today so there can be multiple platforms in ‘live streaming’ too.
 Let the users decide which works best for them in the coming time.